I’ve always LOVED lemon bars!

 They ain’t cheap, but take it from me, you’re not going to find them cheaper or better quality than these.

-And the topping is just as tangy, lemony, lip-puckering and lightly sugary as the best lemon squares out there.
+And the topping is just as tangy, lemony, lip-puckering and lightly sugary as the best lemon bars out there.

 In the meantime, I’ll be in my kitchen partaking in another little no-guilt square of heaven!